 Reliable weather, climate, and hydrological services can prevent natural events from developing into natural disasters.

-The Country Hydromet Diagnostic (CHD) is the groundbreaking solution to the problem of monitoring and tracking the performance of public MET services, especially in developing countries.
+The Country Hydromet Diagnostic (CHD) is a groundbreaking solution to monitoring and tracking the performance of public MET services, especially in developing countries.

-The CHD provides a peer-to-peer and standardized approach to assess national meteorological services – their operating environment, and their contribution to hydromet services and warnings.
+The CHD provides a peer-to-peer and standardised approach to assessing national meteorological services, their operating environment, and their contribution to hydromet services and warnings.

-The Diagnostics are developed by the Alliance for Hydromet Development, a group of major international development, humanitarian, and climate finance institutions.
-It has now been tested in multiple countries.
+The Diagnostics were developed by the Alliance for Hydromet Development, a group of major international development, humanitarian, and climate finance institutions.
+They have now been tested in multiple countries.

-Prof Petteri Taalas, WMO, Secretary-General says, “The diagnostic tool and the work of the Alliance for Hydromet Development will help us to create better Hydromet services across the world, leading to more accurate and earlier forecasts, stronger economies and less lives lost due to natural disasters.”
+Prof Petteri Taalas, WMO Secretary-General, says, “The diagnostic tool and the work of the Alliance for Hydromet Development will help us create better Hydromet services across the world, leading to more accurate and earlier forecasts, stronger economies, and fewer lives lost due to natural disasters.”

-According to Mr Daniel Kull, World Bank’s Europe and Central Asia region, Senior Risk Management Specialist; “Through the use of the Country Hydromet Diagnostic, the development partners can better align their investments and assistance to help the country achieve its development goals in hydrometeorological services.”
+According to Mr Daniel Kull, Senior Risk Management Specialist for the World Bank’s Europe and Central Asia region, “Through the use of the Country Hydromet Diagnostic, the development partners can better align their investments and assistance to help the country achieve its development goals in hydrometeorological services.”

 Under the guidance of the World Meteorological Organisation, the diagnostics were developed and tested in collaboration with 16 countries and their hydromet offices.
 There are more in the pipeline.

-The results validated the unique diagnostics approach as well as showing concerning capability gaps of national hydromet offices in delivering basic services to their governments, communities, and private sector.
+The results validated the unique diagnostics approach and showed concerning capability gaps of national hydromet offices in delivering basic services to their governments, communities, and the private sector.

 Dr Michael Staudinger, Director of Central Institute of Meteorology and Geodynamics (ZAMG) and Regional President for Europe at the WMO, says:

-The pioneering first phase has proven the concept of the Diagnostics.
-During the next phases, they will be rolled with all interested developing countries, using the mechanisms of the Alliances Systematic Observations Financing Facility, or SOFF.
+The pioneering first phase has proven the concept of Diagnostics.
+Subsequent phases will roll out with all interested developing countries using the mechanisms of the Alliances Systematic Observations Financing Facility, or SOFF.

 To know more about the Country Hydromet Diagnostics, click the link below: